 - Hospice of Chesterfield County

 - Historic Camden Foundation

 - Seth’s Giving Tree

 - Pee Dee Coalition

 - Operation Round Up

-The cooperative also sponsors various sports teams, schools, booster clubs, Boys and Girls State and many other types of programs.
+The cooperative also sponsors community sports teams, our area schools, booster clubs, Boys and Girls State and other local programs.

 Improving lives through community support

 Lynches River Electric Cooperative and cooperatives around the country adhere to the Seven Cooperative Principles which guide how we do business.

 You may be familiar with the 1st Cooperative Principle—Voluntary and Open Membership, which states we are open to all persons able to use our services.
 The 2nd Cooperative Principle—Democratic Member Control—gives members equal voting rights: one member, one vote.